Weather Alerts

 Flood Watch

-...FLOOD WATCH NOW IN EFFECT THROUGH SUNDAY AFTERNOON... * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...A portion of southeast Texas, including the following areas, Brazos, Burleson, Chambers, Coastal Harris, Grimes, Houston, Inland Harris, Madison, Montgomery, Northern Liberty, Polk, San Jacinto, Southern Liberty, Trinity, Walker, Waller and Washington. * WHEN...Through Sunday afternoon. * IMPACTS...Excessive runoff has resulted in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
-Additional flooding may occur in poor drainage and urban areas.
-Low-water crossings may be flooded.
-Extensive river flooding is ongoing and additional street flooding remains possible. * ADDITIONAL DETAILS... - A lull in activity is expected tonight into tomorrow; however, any rainfall that occurs during the overnight hours may contribute to the ongoing flooding.
-The primary focus is for late Saturday night into Sunday with the potential for additional heavy rainfall.
-Rainfall totals of 1 to 3 inches with isolated higher amounts will be possible Saturday night into Sunday. - http://www.weather.gov/safety/flood PRECAUTIONARY/PREPAREDNESS ACTIONS...
+...FLOOD WATCH REMAINS IN EFFECT FROM 1 PM CDT THIS AFTERNOON THROUGH FRIDAY MORNING... * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...A portion of southeast Texas, including the following areas, Austin, Brazos, Burleson, Coastal Harris, Grimes, Houston, Inland Harris, Madison, Montgomery, Northern Liberty, Polk, San Jacinto, Southern Liberty, Trinity, Walker, Waller and Washington. * WHEN...From 1 PM CDT this afternoon through Friday morning. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS... - Widespread thunderstorms will develop across the area tomorrow afternoon, with the presence of a warm frontal boundary and abundant moisture providing favorable conditions for heavy rainfall.
+The flood threat will be further exacerbated by well-saturated soils still present across portions of the region due to significant antecdeant rainfall.
+In general, 2-4" of new rainfall can be expected for areas north of the I-10 corridor through Thursday evening.
+Isolated locally higher totals of over 6" are possible as well.
+This may result in street flooding, as well as rises along area rivers and creeks. - http://www.weather.gov/safety/flood PRECAUTIONARY/PREPAREDNESS ACTIONS...
 You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop. &&

 River Flood Warning

-...FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE... * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Neches River near Diboll. * WHEN...Until further notice. * IMPACTS...At 16.0 feet, Lowland flooding will slowly decrease for the next several days. * ADDITIONAL DETAILS... - At 1:15 PM CDT Friday the stage was 15.8 feet. - Bankfull stage is 12.0 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 1:15 PM CDT Friday was 15.8 feet. - Forecast...The river is expected to rise to a crest of 16.2 feet just after midnight tonight. - Flood stage is 12.0 feet. - http://www.weather.gov/safety/flood &&
+...FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE... * WHAT...Moderate flooding is occurring and moderate flooding is forecast. * WHERE...Trinity River at Riverside. * WHEN...Until further notice. * IMPACTS...At 138.0 feet, Moderate lowland flooding continues with water 3 to 4 feet below the State Highway 19 Bridge and Plantation Drive near FM 230 is inundated.
+FM 2978 is flooded and impassable.
+Up to one foot of water is flowing over Thomas Lake Road which remains impassable.
+Several roads into the Green Rich Shores and Deep River Plantation subdivisions are covered with up to one foot of water and homes in Deep River Plantation are threatened. * ADDITIONAL DETAILS... - At 9:30 PM CDT Wednesday the stage was 138.0 feet. - Bankfull stage is 132.0 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 9:30 PM CDT Wednesday was 138.0 feet. - Forecast...The river is expected to rise to a crest of 138.3 feet Friday evening. - Flood stage is 133.5 feet. - Flood History...This crest compares to a previous crest of 138.1 feet on 06/06/2015. - http://www.weather.gov/safety/flood && Fld Observed Forecasts (1 am CDT) Location Stg Stg Day/Time Fri Sat Sun Trinity River Riverside 133.5 138.0 Wed 9 pm CDT 138.1 138.3 138.3 &&

 River Flood Warning

-...FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE... * WHAT...Minor flooding is occurring and moderate flooding is forecast. * WHERE...Neches River at Rockland. * WHEN...Until further notice. * IMPACTS...At 30.0 feet, High water will flood and close several roadways especially in the Fox Landing community.
-Some low area homes in the Fox Landing community will also be threatened with flooding. * ADDITIONAL DETAILS... - At 1:00 PM CDT Friday the stage was 28.3 feet. - Bankfull stage is 28.0 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 1:00 PM CDT Friday was 28.3 feet. - Forecast...The river is expected to rise to a crest of 30.3 feet Monday evening. - Flood stage is 26.0 feet. - http://www.weather.gov/safety/flood &&
+...FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE... * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Trinity River near Goodrich. * WHEN...Until further notice. * IMPACTS...At 36.0 feet, Minor lowland flooding begins as water spreads out over fields and threatens buildings in the immediate vicinity of the gage. * ADDITIONAL DETAILS... - At 9:45 PM CDT Wednesday the stage was 36.5 feet. - Bankfull stage is 33.0 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 9:45 PM CDT Wednesday was 37.1 feet. - Forecast...The river is expected to remain steady above flood stage at 36.5 feet. - Flood stage is 36.0 feet. - Flood History...This crest compares to a previous crest of 36.6 feet on 03/11/2016. - http://www.weather.gov/safety/flood && Fld Observed Forecasts (1 am CDT) Location Stg Stg Day/Time Fri Sat Sun Trinity River Goodrich 36.0 36.5 Wed 9 pm CDT 36.5 36.5 36.5 &&

 River Flood Warning